ElecGiuseppe-lab/Radix-4_Booth_Multiplier/README.md

 - `+A` is the multiplicand.
 - `+2A` is obtained by shifting `+A` one bit to the left.

 Regarding the generation of `-A` and `-2A`, shifting `-A` one position to the left yields `-2A`.
-Generating the operand `-A` requires an additional circuit resource, typically an RCA or CLA adder.
+Generating the operand `-A` requires an additional circuit resource, namely an adder (RCA, CLA adder or other).
 Therefore, for an N-bit multiplicand, (N+2)-bits are needed to represent the generic partial product: one bit is required to represent `2A` and another is required to represent `-A = not(A) + 1` (signed extension for signed numbers in 2's complement notation).

 > [!NOTE]
 > These quantities are all readily available.
 In fact, knowing the value of A, it is possible to predetermine all possible values ​​of the partial products.